WowzaMediaSystems/germinator/README.md

 This Rails Gem is distributed under the MIT Open Source License.
 To read more about it view the [MIT-LICENSE](https://github.com/WowzaMediaSystems/germinator/blob/master/MIT-LICENSE) file in the repository.

+#### Attribution

+This gem was created by:

+- Jocko MacGregor
+- Wowza Media Systems, Inc.

 # Installation

 To install the Germinator database table and the db/germinate directory in your Rails application: